 Sufficient muscle glycogen levels can be achieved from 24-48 hours of carbohydrate loading.
 Events lasting between 90 minutes and 3 hours require just 24 hours of loading, and then anything longer than that should be applied for 48 hours prior.

 A 70kg athlete running a marathon will require at least 560g (8g·kg) carbohydrate.
-This is the equivalent to 9 large potatoes, 750g raw pasta or 17 ½ 500ml bottles of Lucozade sport.
+This is the equivalent of 9 large potatoes, 750g raw pasta, or 17 ½ 500ml bottles of Lucozade Sport.

 Here’s a guide for how to plan your nutrition for a marathon race day.

 Best Type of Carbohydrates for Carb Loading Diet

 As you can see it’s a lot of carbohydrates that need to be eaten and eating that much pasta or potatoes is not recommended.
 It’s important to eat foods that can be better absorbed by the muscles and will not cause gastrointestinal discomfort.
 So, you need to learn about the best carb loading meal plan.
 Not all carbohydrates do this.